biobakery/humann/doc/UserManual.md

     * for $SAMPLE.biom in $OUTPUT_DIR
         * `` $ humann2 --input $SAMPLE.biom --output $OUTPUT_DIR2 --pathways-database humann1/data/keggc ``
-    * To run with the kegg modules instead of kegg pathways provide the file ``humann1/data/modulec``.
     * The option ``--remove-stratified-output`` can be added if you do not want the data stratified by bug.
     * The option ``--output-format biom`` can be added if you want the output to be in biom format.